ErikSchierboom/blog/content/posts/building-a-json-query-language-part-1-lexer.md

 - Test if a member or element exists
 - Combine multiple queries into a single query

-As can be seen, we'll keep it simple for demonstration purposes.
+As can be seen, we'll keep it simple for now.

 ## Syntax

 Our next step is to define the syntax for our language.
-This step is usually quite iterative, where one keeps trying different things to see if they work.
-There is definitely a subjective aspect at work here: what is a beautiful syntax to some, might be off-putting to others.
-Having tried out tons of different syntaxes, here's what syntax we've decided on for our language's features.
+This step is usually quite iterative, where one tries different things to see if they work.
+There is definitely a subjective aspect at work here too: what is a beautiful syntax to some, might be off-putting to others.
+Having tried out tons of different syntaxes, here's what syntax we've decided on for each of our language's features.

-### Select member of a JSON object
+### Syntax for: select member of a JSON object

-Members of a JSON object are accessed using the dot (`.`) character followed by the member's name.
+The [JSON spec](https://www.json.org/json-en.html) specifies that members of a JSON object are accessed using the dot (`.`) character followed by the member's name.
 Using the same syntax in our language allows users to re-use their existing understanding of how to work with JSON objects.
 This makes the language easier to learn and applies the [principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment), a very important design principle.

 Syntax: `.<field>`

 Examples: `.title`, `.year`, `.awards`

-### Select an element of a JSON array
+### Syntax for: select an element of a JSON array

 Once again, we'll re-use JSON's syntax, this time for accessing array elements: